PayDock/e-commerce-woo/readme.txt

 * Bug fixes

 = 2.0.37 =
 * Completely new plugin.
-This version includes new code, supports new versions of PHP, MySQL, WordPress, WooCommerce, and v2 API of the PowerBoard app.
+This version includes new code, supports new versions of PHP, MySQL, WordPress, WooCommerce, and v2 API of the Paydock app.

 = 2.0.44 =
 * New features, readme, changelog, etc.